French Business Culture, Doing Business in France, and Facts About France’s Culture

 • High need for structure and rules (but those rules are not always followed).

-• The dislike for confrontations; they are either avoided totally or explode.
+• They dislike confrontations; they are either avoided totally or explode.

 • An objectively thick bureaucracy; getting a stamp on a piece of paper carries significant value.